-- 3. Refer to the November, 2021 AAO budget process: - a. \$1,500,000 of general fund monies from the American Rescue Plan Act allocation and other sources as appropriate as seed funding for the two-year pilot, inclusive of staff costs, for FY 2022.
+3. Refer to the FY22 AAO #2 budget process: \$1,500,000 of general fund monies from the American Rescue Plan Act allocation or other sources as appropriate as seed funding for the two-year pilot, inclusive of staff costs.